rayyaw/RiLab/README.md

 The source code is licensed under CC-BY SA NC 4.0.
 You are free to use, modify, or transform the source code for noncommercial purposes as long as you cite the source.

-This utility was made by RileyTech.
+This utility was made by me (rayyaw).
 Since I intend to remain anonymous, but may need to claim credit for this work, anyone capable of producing x such that

 SHA256(x) = d2b57bba7bfa40176a62f0513ded10e1daaea379487ab65de7775bcb8b7bba25